Nukesor/archivebot/README.md

 ## Commands:
-In group channels the bot expects a command in combination with its username.
+In group chats the bot expects a command in combination with its username.
 E.g. `/start@bot_user_name`

     /start Start the bot